 By 1900 the business had grown to the point where a new factory was built and is still in use by the company today albeit with additional buildings.

 In 1901, Mayer filed a patent in the U.K. titled “Improvements in Air-pistols”.
 This patent had an illustration of the MGR pistol but the patent described a manufacturing method rather than a pistol design.
-The method was to cast the pistol including the barrel tube and then inserting a liner to act as a barrel.
+The method was to cast the pistol including the barrel tube and then insert a liner to act as a barrel.
 The Eisenwerke Gaggenau process involved casting the pistol and then boring out the barrel.
 There was a risk that if air pockets formed in the casting, the barrel, when bored out, could become useless.
 Thus Mayer’s patent improved the manufacturing yield as any such air pockets would have no effect once the barrel tube was fitted.

 world leading designs

 It is interesting that Mayer filed this patent in Great Britain and not in Germany.
 Perhaps this method of manufacture was already known in Germany and thus a German patent application would be futile.
 Or perhaps Mayer’s pistol with barrel and compression chamber lining was already available to purchase in Germany.
-This could have made any patent application void as the invention, even though the patent describes method, was already in the public domain.
+This could have made any patent application void as the invention, even though the patent describes a method, was already in the public domain.

 Mayer had filed a second patent in the UK on the same day as the one for his improved manufacturing process.
 This patent was called “Improvements in or relating to Air Guns”.
 It described a break barrel design with a barrel latch which is released by lowering a lever from underneath the rifle.
 The barrel would then be used as a lever to cock the rifle.
 The patent also described an automatic safety mechanism whereby the trigger would be made safe through the action of cocking the rifle.
 The safety could only be released when the barrel was returned to its firing position.
 The intention was to prevent premature firing of the airgun whilst the barrel was in the lowered position.
-An event which is not only damaging to the airgun but also a hazard to the person holding the rifle.
+An event that is not only damaging to the airgun but also a hazard to the person holding the rifle.
 This rifle was produced and is known as the MGR First Model.
 There were two variants.
 The first was smoothbore and was manufactured from 1901 to 1904 or 1905.
 The second had a rifled barrel and was manufactured from 1904 to 1905.
 Edwin Anson, the famous British airgun designer and manufacturer, imported and rebranded them as his own Ansonia air rifle.
 Anson even went as far as to stamp them “Made in Great Britain”!

 Diana, the goddess of the hunt